SVL Magazine Klein Nordende

 KATA COURSE "CHINTE" – RARE HAND

-The 6th Dan from Göppingen showed himself in the best of moods and well prepared, loosened up the training atmosphere again and again with little jokes and thus ensured an even more interesting training day.
-The main kata "Chinte" was treated in two training sessions for the upper level.
-Tartaglia renounced the obligatory all-around warming up of the body but warmed up and stretched the participants purposefully for his lessons.
+The 6th Dan from Göppingen was in a great mood and well-prepared, lightening the atmosphere with little jokes and making the training day even more interesting.
+The main kata, "Chinte," was covered in two training sessions for the advanced level.
+Tartaglia skipped the obligatory all-over warm-up, instead warming up and stretching the participants specifically for his class.

-Then he built up the Kata slowly and understandable for all, let train again and again elementary parts.
-Even Chinte newcomers had no problem to follow the lessons, the "familiar" had the opportunity to study and consolidate the kata more thoroughly.
+He then built up the kata slowly and in a way that everyone could understand, repeatedly practicing basic elements.
+Even Chinte newcomers had no problem following the lessons, while those who were more experienced had the opportunity to study and consolidate the kata more thoroughly.

-Partner exercises for defense and countering various attacks were great fun for all participants.
+Partner exercises for defense and counterattacks against various attacks were great fun for everyone involved.

 Frank Trieder